Sillitoe tartan: Hong Kong

 The Hong Kong Police Force use, to a limited extent, both two and three-tiered blue and white Sillitoe tartan schemes (Battenburg markings) on traffic vehicles.
 This pattern appears to be similar to the Australian style of police markings.

 Brazil

-Used by some states's Military Polices, including the Military Police of the Federal District, the Military Police of Rio Grande do Norte, the Military Police of Pará, and some Municipal Guards.
+Used by some states's Military Polices, including the Military Police of the Federal District, the Military Police of Rio Grande do Norte, the Military Police of Pará, and some Municipal Guards, as the City of São Paulo Metropolitan Civil Guard, which wears a black and white Silitoe Tartan in their peaked caps.

 Brunei

 The Royal Brunei Police Force use blue and white Sillitoe tartan on various police vehicles but not on uniforms.

 Denmark

 The duty uniforms of the Denmark Politi (Police) feature reflective black and white Sillitoe tartan stripes on the uniform jackets and pants.

 Iceland

 The Icelandic Police wear a black-and-white Sillitoe tartan Pattern on shirt and trouser cuffs, lower hems of jackets and on the base of side hats and baseball caps.
 A blue and yellow pattern is applied as a reflective marking to the lower part of patrol cars as well.